A Study of Commonsense Reasoning over Visual Object Properties: A Commonsense Framework for Evaluating Object Property Reasoning

-We devise a systematic framework for rigorous evaluation of VLMs, integrating object property dimensions (physical, taxonomic, functional), levels of reasoning complexity (recognition, property inference, counterfactual reasoning), and a variety of image types (photographic, animated, AI-generated).
-We next detail the three framework components.
+We propose a systematic framework~(\cref{fig:benchmark_example}) for the rigorous evaluation of VLMs, integrating \textit{object property dimensions}, \textit{levels of reasoning complexity}, and diverse \textit{image types}.
+Each dimension and its underlying design rationale are detailed in the following subsections.